Skip to main content

 What You Need to Know

-Monkeypox is a rare disease caused by the monkeypox virus; it is similar to smallpox but usually less severe.
+Mpox, or monkeypox, is a rare disease caused by the monkeypox virus; it is similar to smallpox but usually less severe.

 Key Symptoms

-Common symptoms of monkeypox may include:
+Common symptoms of mpox may include:

 • A rash that starts out as flat, red spots and then develops into pimples or blister-like fluid or pus-filled bumps